Bachelor of Education

 Why study at CBU?

 There鈥檚 no feeling like helping shape young minds and giving students a great foundation for life.
 Come to Cape Breton and get the experience that makes a difference in the classroom.
 With this unique opportunity to sharpen your skills, you鈥檒l fulfil your passion for inspiring a new generation through education.
-CBU鈥檚 15-month Bachelor of Education delivery model allows students to fast track to career opportunities so you can start teaching 鈥 and never stop learning.
-Students who begin the program in May will be eligible to apply for a teaching license for September of the following year.
-This means our students have the advantage of entering the workforce a full year earlier than students in a two-year BEd program.
+CBU’s Bachelor of Education delivery model allows students to fast track to career opportunities so you can start teaching 鈥 and never stop learning.

-小猪视频BEd students have the benefit of personal student and faculty/staff relationships.
-These relationships are facilitated by a collegial atmosphere and sall classes taught by dedicated and experienced instructors. 小猪视频BEd graduates also have experiences working one-on-one with faculty on a variety of research projects.
+小猪视频B.Ed. students have the benefit of personal student and faculty/staff relationships.
+These relationships are facilitated by a collegial atmosphere and all classes taught by dedicated and experienced instructors. 小猪视频B.Ed. graduates also have experiences working one-on-one with faculty on a variety of research projects.

 What skills will I gain from this program?